 Selection and Design of Components for the Intranet

 There are a variety of components SharePoint features to build the intranet.
 Deciding on which to implement is dependent on the site’s business objectives.
 Microsoft recommends creating a prototype that is more rapidly deployed with room for future enhancements and revisions.
-Involving the help desk proactively prepares them to respond to questions and concerns after site rollout to larger audiences.
+Involving the help desk proactively prepares them to respond to questions and concerns after the site rollout to larger audiences.
 The following are other key factors in this step.

 - Determine permission and sharing options with the site, including owners, members, and visitors.